 This is when illness or injury results in a state of physical incapacity, resulting in:

-- You being unable to perform any occupation you’re reasonably qualified for.
+- You being unlikely to ever perform any occupation you’re reasonably qualified for.
 This decision will be made by us based on a range of evidence, including medical evidence

 This is when illness or injury leaves you in a state of physical incapacity, resulting in:

-- You being unable to perform home duties for a least six consecutive months, and
+- You being unlikely to perform home duties for a least six consecutive months, and;

-- You being unable to perform home duties ever again.
+- You being unlikely to perform home duties ever again.
 This decision will be made by us based on a range of evidence, including medical evidence.